How to write a solid pentest RFP: A guide for procurement

 Pricing, deliverables, and timelines

-The core of any RFP is often centered around pricing, deliverables, and timelines.
+The core of most RFPs is often pricing, deliverables, and timelines.
 While price is undeniably a significant factor, it should be weighed alongside the scope of deliverables and the proposed timelines to ensure you get genuine value for your investment.
 Here’s a detailed breakdown of these crucial components:

 Understanding pricing structures

-• Fixed price: A set fee for the entire project regardless of the time taken.
+• Fixed price: A set fee for the entire penetration testing project regardless of the time taken.
 Suitable for well-defined scopes.

 • Daily/hourly rates: Charges based on the time spent.
-This might offer flexibility but can vary depending on the duration of the assessment.
+This might offer flexibility, but it can vary depending on the assessment’s duration.

-• Retainer-based: Suitable for ongoing engagements where vendors conduct periodic tests over a defined period.
+• Retainer-based: Suitable for ongoing engagements where vendors conduct periodic tests over a defined period, or even for the Pentest as a Service model.

-We have written a detailed article on our corporate blog regarding penetration testing costs, their different pricing structures, and how to decode a pentest quote; we recommend reading it if you’re still unfamiliar with how they work.
+If you’re still unfamiliar with how these work, we have a detailed article on our corporate blog regarding penetration testing costs, their different pricing structures, and how to decode a pentest quote.

 Evaluating cost